Skip to content

 CAUSES & RISK FACTORS

-No one knows exactly why symptoms of somatic symptom disorder appear.
+No one knows exactly why symptoms of somatic symptom and related disorders appear.
 In some cases, there may be a problem with the nerve impulses that send signals of pain, pressure and other unpleasant sensations to the brain.
 We do know that the pain and problems caused by somatic symptom disorder are real, they are not imagined.

 Like many medical problems, somatic symptom disorder often runs in families.
 They also tend to come and go over time.